balakreshnan/datastrategy/README.md

 5) Data Lineage

+Data is generated in lots of other system and we need to make sure end to end data moving through different systems.
+Each system will have their own lineage.

 - Where did the data originator?
 - What systems were used to transfer and transform?
 - Who is the owner?